Partnering with Local Churches

-We have training to help local church leaders develop disciple making such as Small Group Leaders Training and our popular 40-60 week long “2:7 Series”.
-This lengthy course develops individuals in aspects of discipleship including personal devotional life, practise of prayer, friendship evangelism, and Bible study.
-In discussion with you we can also develop and deliver bespoke training on other aspects of discipleship.
+We are able to offer training to help local church leaders develop disciple making, such as Small Group Leader Training and training in various aspects of discipleship, including personal devotional life, prayer, friendship evangelism and Bible study.
+We are also developing a new Culture Change Process.

 Culture Change Process